Timothy Snyder: Democratic backsliding in the United States

-Snyder states that Americans are negotiating on the side of aggressors, publicly conceding Ukraine's territory, NATO membership, elections timing, and basic existence before talks begin—while attempting to seize the sovereign country’s mineral resources under threat of Russian violence.
+Snyder has been critical of the Second Trump Administration's approach to the Russo-Ukrainian war, claiming that Americans are "negotiating on the side of aggressors".
 In Snyder's view, Ukraine is the victim of a colonial war in which theft of resources, including children, is the goal.
 He mentions the Munich accords of 1938, the Molotov-Ribbentrop pact of 1939, and the broader history of colonialism as precedents for excluding Ukraine from talks that represent an attack on its sovereignty.

-On February 5, 2025, Timothy Snyder said of Elon Musk’s attempt to seize control of the U.S. Treasury system that “of course it’s a coup.”
-Historically, Snyder explains, centers of power were physical places, and coups consisted of armed assaults on government buildings; in the era of digital power, young men in civilian clothes with portable drives, under orders devoid of legal authority, have broken into computer systems.
+On February 5, 2025, Timothy Snyder said of Elon Musk's attempt to seize control of the U.S. Treasury system that "of course it's a coup".
+Snyder claimed that breaking into the government computer systems has the same purpose as armed assaults on government centers of power.

-Snyder has described Trump as Russia’s "only chance of winning the war", describing their thought process as "We just need to stay on the battlefield to January 25 [2025] and then the floodgates will open for us, because we’re going to have our guy."
-He adds "I think the throughline for Trump, going all the way back to the 1980s...has always been submissiveness towards the power in the Kremlin...in his entire career, Trump has seemed to enjoy being bullied by Putin."
-Snyder notes that the U.S. Supreme Court cleared the way for Trump’s return through "laughable" rulings on immunity and on the US Constitution’s third section of the Fourteenth Amendment disqualifying insurrectionists from federal office.
+Snyder has described Trump as Russia's "only chance of winning the war", describing their thought process as "We just need to stay on the battlefield to January 20, 2025 and then the floodgates will open for us, because we're going to have our guy."
+Snyder claimed that the U.S. Supreme Court cleared the way for Trump's return through "laughable" rulings on immunity and on the US Constitution's third section of the Fourteenth Amendment disqualifying insurrectionists from federal office.

 In the first chapter of his book On Tyranny, Snyder elaborates on vorauseilender Gehorsam, "obedience ahead of the command", or as Snyder calls it, "anticipatory obedience".
 The concept dates from Germany in 1933.
-It is illustrated by the public haste to comply with Hitler shortly after his election, enabling him to seize additional powers; it is also seen in the 1938 Anschluss when Austrians were quicker to accommodate the joining of their country to Germany than even Hitler himself expected.
-Snyder's formulation of anticipatory obedience and the exhortation "do not obey in advance" have become part of international discourse.
-"Most of the power of authoritarianism is freely given", writes Snyder.
-"In times like these, individuals think ahead about what a more repressive government will want, and then offer themselves without being asked.
-A citizen who adapts in this way is teaching power what it can do."
+Snyder's formulation of anticipatory obedience and the phrase "do not obey in advance" has become a common part of discourse during the Second Trump Administration.